darvil82/lanat-docs/Lanat/topics/Commands.md

 > in order to use this syntax.
 This is because subclasses of ``ArgumentParser`` need to have access to some utility
 > classes from that library.
 {style="warning"}

+We will use this anonymous subclass syntax in the following sections.

 </tip>